Frequently Asked Questions

-Will you require uniforms?
+Do you require uniforms?

 We want Atlas to be a joyful school community where all students and families feel welcome and safe.
 It’s important to us that our students recognize their inner greatness and that no one ever feels “less than” anyone else.
 Therefore, we think uniforms level the playing field, and there won’t be as many issues with kids feeling left out.
-However, we want our Founding Families to help decide the specifics of what the uniforms should look like!

 Are there opportunities for families to volunteer?

 There are many ways that you can become involved in our school community.
-If you are interested in being part of Atlas’ Family Council or would like to be an Atlas Ambassador, reach out to Genevieve Backer at email@example.com.
+If you are interested in being part of Atlas’ Family Council or would like to be an Atlas Ambassador, reach out to Genevieve Backer at [email protected].